Factsheet

 What does the law say about parents supplying alcohol to teenagers?

-In NSW, it is illegal to supply alcohol to someone under the age of 18 unless:
+In the ACT, NSW, SA, TAS, VIC, and WA, it is illegal to supply alcohol to someone under the age of 18 unless:

 It is important to note that the law does not consider supervision to be ‘responsible’ if the young person is intoxicated or if the parent or guardian or authorised person is intoxicated themselves.